papandreou/express-compiless/README.md

 =================

 Middleware that compiles less to css on-the-fly.
-Intended to be used in a development setting with the `connect.static` middleware, but should work with any middleware further down the stack, even an http proxy.
+Intended to be used in a development setting with the `express.static` middleware, but should work with any middleware further down the stack, even an http proxy.